 |Here are a few things that you may have missed in digital, media & technology this week.|

-These were prepared listening to Classic FM (UK) as it’s late.
+These were prepared listening to the tick, tick… BOOM! soundtrack.
 This newsletter is best enjoyed with a coffee… or whatever your choice.

 Let me know if you want to talk about any of it, but please share with a few people and ask them to subscribe.